-Probiotics show potential to minimize C. difficileNovember 13th, 2012 in Diseases, Conditions, Syndromes /
+Probiotics show potential to minimize C. difficileNovember 13, 2012 by Veronica Mcguire in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—New cases of C. difficile-associated diarrhea among hospitalized patients taking antibiotics can be reduced by two-thirds with the use of probiotics, according to new research published Monday in the Annals of Internal Medicine.

 "Probiotics are not a magic bullet, but these results suggest therapeutic probiotic agents, as well as some yogurts and probiotic dairy products, may be vastly under-used in some nursing homes and hospitals," says lead author Bradley Johnston, assistant professor in the Department of Clinical Epidemiology and Biostatistics, and a scientist and clinical epidemiologist at SickKids Hospital in Toronto.

 Johnston led a research team which compiled findings from 3,818 patients in 20 randomized-controlled trials.
 The trials tracked rates of probiotic use among in-patients and out-patients on antibiotics, and analyzed the rates of diarrheal illness associated with C. difficile.
 Probiotic powder and capsules, as well as yogurt, were included in the studies analyzed.

 "That's why probiotics could be an effective, safe and relatively inexpensive approach to prevent C. difficile-associated diarrheal illness," says Johnston.